 We can provide free, independent advice, and a quotation search service.
 To use our service either complete the green application form on this page or simply call Sean on 03330 113622 to discuss what you need without any obligation to go any further.

 Types of Facility

-There are two principle types of IF, which can both be completely Confidential so that no one knows you are using the service:
+So after deciding whether you want to discount all or just some of your sales, there are two principal types of service, both of which can be completely confidential (if you wish) so that no one knows you are using the service:

 Further Information About Factoring And Invoice Discounting

-- How To Finance Business Growth - a shareable infographic which shows the link between using receivables finance and growing your business.
+- How To Finance Business Growth - a shareable infographic that shows the link between using receivables finance and growing your business.

-- List of IF Companies - a list of the various factoring and invoice discounting providers within the UK market.
+- List of Invoice Finance Companies - a list of the various factoring and invoice discounting providers within the UK market.

 - Market Research - our archive of research and price comparisons regarding invoice finance.